Educators and Parents! Check out this great session about Cyber Safety!

 But as Vasily opened his paint box and began mixing the reds, the yellows, the blues, he heard a strange sound—the swirling colors trilled like an orchestra tuning up for a symphony!
 And as he grew older, he continued to hear brilliant colors singing and see vibrant sounds dancing.
 Share this story of Kandinsky, one of the first painters of abstract art, and celebrate the creative spirit!
 As a follow-up activity, get out the paint set, play some classical music, and let your budding artists create a masterpiece based on the music that they hear.

-19 days ago, Ronette Burnette
+5 months ago, Ronette Burnette

 Lit Love Read